akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_6.jpg "Configure SOAP 1.1 Binding Properties")

-5. For the SOAP action, check with the WSDL and JMS server setup for which option to choose.
+5. For the SOAP action, check with the WSDL and JMS server setup for what option to choose.

 #### Create Virtual Service for JMS